Mbed-TLS/TF-PSA-Crypto/docs/architecture/psa-crypto-repository.md

 ## Updating the main branch

-The PSA-Crypto repository provides a reference implementation of the PSA cryptography API through its main branch.
+The PSA-Crypto repository provides an implementation of the PSA cryptography API through its main branch.

 The main branch head is built from a commit of the PSA-Crypto development branch and a commit of the Mbed TLS development branch.
 Updating the main